severen/severen/README.md

 ### Hi, I'm Severen!

-I am a second year BSc student majoring in mathematics and computer science at the [University of Canterbury](https://www.canterbury.ac.nz/).
+I am a third year BSc student majoring in mathematics and computer science at the [University of Canterbury](https://www.canterbury.ac.nz/).

 My interests include: